kViking/colormixer/README.md

 3. See the mixed color and its RGB value.
 4. Click any swatch label to copy its color code.
 5. Use arrow keys to explore color variations.

-  - ↑/↓ to adjust the green
+- ↑/↓ to adjust green
 - ←/→ to adjust red
 - Shift + ↑/↓ to adjust blue
-6. Click history items to restore previous mixes.

 ## Keyboard Shortcuts